Infinite Binary Profits is Infinite BS

 Quick Summary of Infinite Binary Profits

-Pros: The sales videos are on YouTube, so you're not stuck watching them on the sales page and being constantly bombarded by the pop-up.
+The Good: The sales videos are on YouTube, so you're not stuck watching them on the sales page and being constantly bombarded by the pop-up.

-Cons: The 'super software app' is a complete scam.
+The Bad: The 'super software app' is a complete scam.
 Oh, and there's an annoying pop-up on the sales page.

-Our Recommendation: Don't bother with Mike's super software app.
+The Bottom Line: Don't bother with Mike's super software app.
 Learn how to build a real business instead with our number one recommended program here.

 What if I told you that there was a successful trader named Mike who worked on Wall Street and made $1.5 million per year by trading binary options?
 What if I also told you that Mike drove a Lamborghini, lived in luxurious house with his wife and two kids, and regularly got high on cocaine along with his trader buddies?